kai-li-1994/garment-variant-dataset/README.md

 The dataset represents a fixed online product assortment defined by the URL-collection and product-detail scraping timestamps.
 Product pages may have changed after the recorded scrape dates.

 The dataset supports reproducible assessment of potential sorting and preprocessing barriers, but it does not directly measure industrial sorting outcomes, preprocessing efficiency, or realized fibre-to-fibre recycling performance.

+## Ethics statement

+This dataset was derived from publicly accessible retailer product-page information.
+The work did not involve human subjects, animal experiments, or data collected from social media platforms.
+Product reviews, user-generated content, product images, screenshots, raw HTML, and full webpage captures are not redistributed in the public release.

 ## Recommended citation